 The greatest fear is the fear of the unknown.
 But hey!..you have prepared for this day and will not go down without a fight.
 Stay calm and believe in yourself.
 The human brain has amazing capabilities.

 You would surely find a way out as long as you are composed and focused.
-A short prayer to help do your best can calm your nerves.
+A short prayer will help students to do their best and calm their nerves.
 Now don’t go on chanting the entire Hanuman Chalisa.

 4. Plan your exam time

 At least a day before the exam, sit down and analyze the question paper pattern.
-This will help you plan your strategy.
+This will help students to plan your strategy.
 Devise a strategy to deal with each section and assign time limits for each question.

-Some feel confident in tackling the long questions first while others find solace in the traditional way.
+Some feel confident in tackling the long questions first while others traditionally find solace.
 Allocate sufficient time to read the question paper before you start the exam and check the answer sheet before you submit.

 5. X-Ray the question paper